MicrosoftDocs/dynamics-365-fraud-protection/content/configuration.md

 ## Action configuration

-DFP lets you configure custom actions that execute FQL within a given context.
+Fraud Protection enables you to configure custom actions that execute FQL within a given context.
 Action configuration supports the following contexts:

-- **AssessmentEvent**: Actions appear every time an Assessment Event is shown (search results page, search individual transaction page).
-Actions can be applied to 1 or many transactions.
+- **AssessmentEvent**: Actions appear every time an Assessment Event is shown (for example, Search results page, Search individual transaction page).
+Actions can be applied to one or many transactions.

-To create an action, go to actions on the configuration page, then click **...** -> **Create an action**.
+To create an action, go to **Actions** on the **Configuration** page, then select **...** -> **Create an action**.
 Use the JSON editor to update the template to configure your action.
 When you're ready to create the action, select **Save and Apply**.
 To ensure the action is configured, refresh your browser before applying an action for the first time.

 ### Actions configuration schema
 |Property|Type|Description|